XiongjieDai/GPU-Benchmarks-on-LLM-Inference/README.md

 ## Benchmarks

 Test as many f16 and q4_0 quantization models as possible.
 Run three time for each model.
-Less eval time is better.
 No listing result if OOM (Out of Memory).

 ### NVIDIA GPUs (CPU: AMD EPYC, OS: Ubuntu 22.04.2 LTS, pytorch:2.0.1, py3.10, cuda11.8.0 on RunPod)